Documentation

 Potential Customer: Yes

-- Each type of Expected Answer Format in the dropdown informs Sloane how long she should wait before asking the next question
+- The Expected Answer Format trains Sloane on how long she should wait for a caller’s response.

 🎱 How to Configure Conditional Questions

-- When you create a conditional question, you can train Sloane to ask different follow-up questions based on a caller's response
+- Conditional questions allow Sloane to ask different follow-up questions based on how a caller responds.

-- Each conditional question starts with a primary question and then branches into different follow-up questions depending on how the caller answers
+- Each conditional question begins with a primary question, then branches into different follow-ups depending on the caller’s answer.

-- Use conditional questions when you need to route callers down different paths (for example, based on age, urgency, or the type of service they need)
+- Use conditional questions to route callers down different paths (e.g., by age, urgency, or service type).

-By chaining multiple conditional questions together, you can build deeper logic trees that guide each caller through a tailored path based on their answers.
+By chaining multiple conditional questions, you can create deeper logic trees that guide each caller through a customized path.